 Membership is for young women between the ages of 10 and 20 throughout Oklahoma.
 While Job’s Daughters does not stress any specific religious belief, it does encourage a belief in God.
 Job’s Daughters is based on the Book of Job in the Bible and specifically Job 42:15 ”And in all the land were no women found so fair as the Daughters of Job.”

 Girls who are not old enough (Age 10) to join, but want to join in the future, can join the Jobie to BEE program.
 This program is for those girls who want to pledge to become members and who want to participate in some of the events.

 How Can You Join Job's Daughters?

 All of our members are related to a Majority Member of Job’s Daughters, A Master Mason, his wife, or widow.
-This includes Cousins, Step Dads and Moms, and adopted young women as long as it has the proper relationship as indicated above.
+Job's Daughters International also has a clause in its Constitution and Bylaws that allows a Master Mason to sponsor a young lady if the young lady does not have proper relationship and providing she has the signatures of a Majority Member of Job's Daughters and a Master Mason.
+Membership includes relationship to Cousins, Step Dads and Moms, and adopted young women as long as it has the proper relationship as indicated above.
 If you are not sure of your relationship, let us assist you in locating it.